-Blaise is a Senior Strategist at The Messina Group.
+Blaise is the Director of Messaging & Narrative Development at The Messina Group.

 With more than a decade of industry experience, he provides nonprofit, advocacy, and corporate clients with strategic communications advice and develops data-driven, multi-channel communications programs that build brand awareness, educate the public, drive issue advocacy, and raise millions of dollars.